 Where to next?

 I’m currently in Oman on a private jet tour with TCS World Travel.
 We still have to visit Albania, Romania and Basque Country in France before finishing with the Douro Valley in Portugal.
 I’ll head to Jordan after this and then finally get to go home after that.
 It will have been more than a month since I left NYC when I get back.
+Please visit this The Squander for lots of entertaining content!

 I have had a camera in my hand since I was a child and seriously began a professional career in photography during college while also studying television journalism.
 I’d been taking photography classes since I was a kid.
 In my twenties, I concentrated on portrait and wedding photography before turning my lens to travel full time in 2010.
 I call NYC home when I am not traveling but I think I am most content in a window seat at 35,000 feet when headed toward a new destination for the first time.
 My favorite social network is Instagram but you can also follow me on Twitter, Facebook, Pinterest, Tumblr, Vimeo and YouTube.
 Or read my blog and sign up for my newsletter!